 What’s Needed – A SaaS for Advanced Network Security in Public Clouds

 Organizations move to public clouds for agility (and a few other reasons).
-Dev teams are enamoured with the ability to build CI/CD pipelines that allow them to build, deploy and run applications fast.
+Dev teams are enamored with the ability to build CI/CD pipelines that allow them to build, deploy and run applications fast.
 This enables businesses to serve their customers without waiting for months to procure servers, customize them and then write code to run on them.

 When an application is ready, whether in dev, test, staging or runtime, the security solution must be: